The books of Jim should have been a dire warning... but to whom?

 I stared at her lovely form.
 Her hair still glimmered like the reeds.
 She was, in a word, breathtaking.
 Only a handful of villagers held a candle to her beauty.

 “Yes.”
 Wait.
 I can’t seem to read her thoughts.
-I wonder why?
-I'm guessing it wears off?

 “We made your favorite dish.
 Mushlin Biscuits.”

 “Is that what that wonderful smell is?”
+The smell of the biscuits and the honey air, made for a real delight.

 “Yes, Hulant.
 The mushlins were picked from over seven kilometers into the Canyon of Seven.”

-The urge to touch her welled with me and I reached out and brushed her arm.
+The urge to touch her welled within me and I reached out and brushed her arm.
 The energy coursed through me.
 Her thoughts raced through my mind.
 She seemed completely unaware of the energy surge.

 Please the Hulant, Shayna.
 Please the Hulant.
 I smiled.
 The return of that power felt wonderful.
 I flexed my hands, but the hulk-like strength was not in them.
 I felt no aggression either.
 I wonder where Criner might be?
 That one scared me.
 I felt so invincible.